-Zélus is a synchronous language extended with Ordinary Differential Equations (ODEs) to model systems with complex interaction between discrete-time and continuous-time dynamics.
-It shares the basic principles of Lustre with features from Lucid Synchrone (type inference, hierarchical automata, and signals).
+Zélus is a synchronous language extended with Ordinary Differential Equations (ODEs) to program hybrid systems that mix discrete-time and continuous-time models.
+An example is a (discrete-time) model of a control software paired with a (continuous-time) model of the plant.
+The language shares the basic principles of the synchronous languages Lustre with modularity features from Lucid Synchrone (type inference, hierarchical automata, and higher-order functions).
+It is conservatively extended to write continuous-time models expressed by ODEs and zero-crossing events.
 The compiler is written in OCaml and is structured as a series of source-to-source and traceable transformations that ultimately yield statically scheduled sequential code.
-Continuous components are simulated using off-the-shelf numerical solvers (here Sundials CVODE) and, for the moment, two built-in solvers (ode23 and ode45).
+Continuous-time models are simulated using an off-the-shelf numerical solver (here Sundials CVODE and, for the moment, the two built-in solvers ode23 and ode45).